CiscoDevNet/clus2017_iosxe_demo_booth/demo_portal/static/demo_chatops_steps.md

 # Demo:  On-Box Python/Spark

 This demo shows the interaction between on-box Python running in guestshell and Spark using REST APIs.
 The demo also shows the integration between Embedded Event Manager (EEM) and on-box Python.
+Requires IOS XE 16.5.1.

 ##  Demo Steps